madhu221b/uva-dl2-team11/blogpost.md

 | E(n)-Equivariant (JK 1) |           |                |             |              |
 | E(n)-Equivariant (JK 2) | 523k      | 0.4613         | 0.2399      | 0.2453       |
 | Transformer+LapPE       | 501k      | 0.8062         | 0.2624      | 0.2610       |

+We obtain a test f1 score of ~0.16 on the GCN model and use this as a baseline for comparison.
+The E(n)-Invariant GNN model achieves a higher f1 score which is again improved by concatinating/max pooling layer outputs.
+The E(n)-Equivariant GNN model further obtains better f1 scores and concatinating/max pooling the layer outputs does not seem to help in this case.
+The best results are observed for the Transformer+LapPE model.

 (influence score dist)